Last updated on April 20th, 2023

-This Traditional Potato Salad recipe is made with Hellman’s mayonnaise and is the perfect BBQ side dish!
-An easy potato salad that will remind you of picnics with you grandma!
+This Traditional Potato Salad recipe is made with Hellman’s mayonnaise and is the perfect BBQ classic summer side dish!
+An easy hellmans potato salad recipe that will remind you of picnics with you grandma!

 But they always do because it’s a hit everywhere I take it!
 It’s the same recipe my mom always made growing up, and there’s nothing quite like a homemade, family-style potato salad recipe to make you feel nostalgic.

-With a Hellman’s mayonnaise dressing and just potatoes, onions and hard boiled eggs, this recipe has minimal ingredients and comes together pretty quickly.
+With a Hellman’s mayonnaise dressing and just potatoes, onions and hard-boiled eggs, this amazing dish recipe has minimal ingredients and comes together pretty quickly.
 Plus, it’s great to make ahead and keep chilled in the refrigerator before you’re ready to eat.

-The key to a potato salad is the… drumroll, please… POTATOES!!
+The key to a flavorful potato salad is the… drumroll, please… POTATOES!!

-The kind of potato you choose and making sure it’s cooked just right!
+The kind of potato you choose and make sure it’s cooked just right!
 I prefer Russet potatoes for my potato salad.
-They hold they’re shape really well but still get tender enough that the dressing clings to them and stays distributed evenly.
+They hold their shape really well but still get tender enough that the dressing clings to them and stays distributed evenly.

 You can experiment with other types of potatoes, but I always end up coming back to russets.